Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Common food allergens are gluten and wheat, dairy, eggs, soy, peanuts, and citrus.
 Eliminate these foods for at least ten days and then reintroduce one of these foods into the diet every two days.
 Reintroducing an offending food will typically produce a more severe or recognizable sign/symptom than before, allowing for easy identification of a food allergy or intolerance.7

-Remedy #3 – Avoid acidic foods
+Remedy #3 – Avoid Acidic Foods

 Eating acidic fruits and vegetables and fermented vegetables may cause a canker sore to appear or irritate and worsen the lesion.
-Grapefruit, lemons, oranges, pineapples, and tomatoes are common high acid foods that may aggravate canker sores and lead to additional eruptions.
+Grapefruit, lemons, oranges, pineapples, and tomatoes are common high-acid foods that may aggravate canker sores and lead to additional eruptions.

 Sodium lauryl sulfate (SLS) is a common detergent added to toothpaste to create a foaming action when we brush our teeth.
 SLS can irritate the lining of the mouth and cause canker sores.8 Most major toothpaste brands use SLS.
 Fortunately, there are natural toothpaste options that are SLS-free.

-Remedy #6 – Warm saltwater rinse
+Remedy #6 – Warm Saltwater Rinse

-Remedy #7 – Deglycyrhhizinated licorice (DGL)
+Remedy #7 – Deglycyrrhizinated Licorice (DGL)

-Remedy #8 – Aloe vera gel
+Remedy #8 – Aloe Vera

 Takeaway